sanflog/yoakeNext/posts/first-post.md

 date: '2023-01-29'
 ---

 Hi, I'm **Yudai Sasaki**.
 This is first post.
-Then I try to write post of the my blog in **English** for my ability.
-So I'm **learning English** recently.
+From today, I will write blog articles in **English** for increasing my own ability.
+I'm **studying English** these days.

-Mainly, I would like to write to:
+I would like to write about below things:

-- things of thought to anything.
+- Anything I thought of.
-- diary of thing that happen when learning programing and English.
+- Things happened when learning programing and English.
+- Anything.

-It is importantly of continu to write this blog.
+It is important for me to keep writing this blog.